Overview Of Winnemucca Sand Dunes

 - All OHVs are required to be registered.

-- Out of state vehicle registration is accepted and legal providing the OHV is in the state for less than 15 days.
+- Out of state vehicle registration is accepted and legal if the OHV is in NV for less than 15 days.

 - A spark arrestor is required

 - Mufflers and noise limits are in effect

 - Campfires are permitted, but no wood is available to purchase on site